centroid457/requirements_checker/README.md

-# requirements_checker (v0.1.5)
+# requirements_checker (v0.1.6)

 ## DESCRIPTION_SHORT
-Check if requirements met
+check if requirements met

 ## DESCRIPTION_LONG
-designed for check requirements (systemos) and raise/bool if no match
+designed for check requirements (systemOs) and raise/bool if no match

 ## Features